Zawisza the Black

 Zawisza the Black of Garbów, (Note: Polish: Zawisza Czarny z Garbowa, pronunciation: /pl/; Latin: Zawissius Niger de Garbow) of Sulima coat of arms (c.
 1379 - 12 June 1428), was a Polish knight and nobleman who served as a commander and diplomat under Polish king Władysław II Jagiełło and Hungarian-Bohemian king Sigismund of Luxembourg.
 During his life, he was regarded as a model of knightly virtues and was renowned for winning multiple tournaments.

 Name

 Historians propose two possible theories to the origins of Zawisza's nickname Black (Polish: Czarny).
 According to more popular, and more probable, theory, his nickname came from his black hair.
 The second theory proposes that the nickname came from his custom-made, black armour.

 Origin

 Zawisza was born in Stary Garbów, Kingdom of Poland (in modern south-eastern Poland), into a local noble family (of the Sulima), his father Mikołaj being the castellan of Konary-Sieradz (konarsko-sieradzki), while his mother was named Dorota.
 He had two younger brothers: Jan Farurej, the starost of Spisz; and Piotr Kruczek.
-In 1397, Zawisza married Barbara of the Piława clan, the niece of Bishop of Kraków Piotr Wysz, and they had four sons.
+In 1397, Zawisza married Barbara of the Pilawa clan, the niece of Bishop of Kraków Piotr Wysz, and they had four sons.